 The History of Field Sobriety Tests

-This is your host, Steve Oberman, and in this episode I will be discussing a very general summary of the history, the standardization and the validation of standardized field sobriety tests.
-In later episodes, I will provide a summary of each of the standardized field sobriety tests as well as some of the non-standardized tests.
+This is your host, Steve Oberman, and in this episode, I will be discussing a very general summary of the history, the standardization and the validation of the standardized FSTs.
+In later episodes I will provide a summary of each of the standardized FSTs as well as some of the non-standardized tests.